software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 >
 > -- Manifesto for Agile Software Development

+One of the key value is the attitude towards _change_.
+For example, there is often need to change the software's requirements during the development process.
+Agile software development process should welcome any kind of change with open arms.
+That is, because _change is inevitable and frequent_ in many business environments.

 The Manifesto for Agile Software Development doesn't go into details on how to actually _implement_ these values in practice.
 Different Agile software development process frameworks, such as _Scrum_ and _SAFe_ describe a detailed process that follows these values.

 ## Software development lifecycle

+It requires different phases to be completed so that an idea of what we can do with a software becomes an actual working software which provides the desired features.
 The software development process is divided into different phases:

 - In the _requirements phase_, the development team collects requirements from several stakeholders such as customers, internal and external experts, and managers.
 The requirements cover use cases that describe user interactions that the software must provide.
 These requirements are written down as the _software requirement specification document_.
 - In the _design phase_, the development team analyzes requirements and identifies the best solutions to create the software.
 For example, they may consider integrating pre-existing modules, making technology choices, and identifying development tools